What Is A Student Information System (SIS)?

 Scheduling of examination dates can be easily handled by a student information system.
 It correlates all details such as availability of teachers and completion of book syllabus fixed for the term before announcing the examination dates.
 Details about records of all written examinations, appraisals on the papers, marks or grades offered, and educational headway made by the students can be recorded for easy retrieval.

-·Integrating parents, teachers and administrators
+Communicating to parents, teachers and administrators

 Student information systems are integrated with the parents’ portal for regular update of student-related information and feedback.
 The advanced systems enable creation of a user name and password for protected access to such information.
 The real-time availability of all student-related information such as attendance, marks or grades obtained in term examinations, and class and examination timetables enables parents, teachers and administrators to interact using the web interface for improving the performance of students.

 Arranging of financial aid

 Currently, computerised student information systems play a vital role in helping deserving students to apply for financial aid for continuing education.
 With all the compiled details such as various financial aid opportunities, total fund availability, budget allocation, received applications with eligibility criteria, the system module can verify the applications and allot aid in a shorter duration.
 On the basis of the fed details the system even arranges for periodic and timely distribution of financial aid.

 Managing placement services

 The student information management systems keep track of all the eligible students for part-time placement services to supplement educational expenses.
 The institutional payroll department identifies the positions available within the university and encourages students to apply for them.
 Similarly, while arranging placement services for final-year students, the available comprehensive details in the student record systems are sent to prospective employers who offer campus placement services.

 · Offer an easy-to-use interface for any normal user.
 Since all the applications are predefined, details only need to be filled in the required fields of information; multiple screen inputs are avoided for ease of working.

 · Designed to support large amounts of data and simultaneous access by a number of users.

 · Flexible to operate in multiple ways with easy-to-change operating or processing setups, in tune with current requirements.

 · Easy integration with the other modules that already exist; also offer ingenuity during integration.

 · Capability to support all types of requests for approvals, and designed to generate proper notifications for all sanctions; also support all forms of electronic signatures for the validity of documents.

-· Easy uploading of information to the system, supporting even batch-type uploads from various sections to keep the system up-to-date with current information; such uploads can be made even by desktop users.
+· Easy inputting of information to the system, supporting even batch-type uploads from various sections to keep the system up-to-date with current information; such uploads can be made even by desktop users.

 · User preferences allow users to permit printing of a document or to keep it in electronic format; users also have the facility to update their system preferences, while the system keeps a track of all such changes administered for the records.

-·The scaleable feature allows easy reconfiguring of the system permitting expansion in data sourcing as well as introduction of more users.
+· Scalability to allow easy reconfiguring of the system permitting expansion in data sourcing as well as introduction of more users.

-·The dependable security system allows only designated users to access all the system capabilities; it offers various levels of security to restrict access to undefined users, and the received information from other sources is subjected to security scans.
+· A dependable security system allows only designated users to access all the system capabilities; it offers various levels of security to restrict access to undefined users, and the received information from other sources is subjected to security scans.